top of page

 ~ Dancing frequently – 76% reduced risk of dementia

 People who dance regularly have greater cognitive reserves and an increased complexity of neuronal synapses, explained neurologist Dr. Robert Katzman.
-Dancing lowered the risk of dementia by improving these neural qualities.
-Dancing may cause the brain to continually rewire its neural pathways and by doing so help with neuroplasticity.
+Dancing lowers the risk of dementia by improving these neural qualities.
+Dancing may cause the brain to continually rewire its neural pathways, thereby helping to promote neuroplasticity.

 • Dance makes you more intelligent! 🧐

 Intelligent?
-When the brain evaluates various reasonable responses and deliberately chooses one response, the process is considered to be intelligent.
+When the brain evaluates various reasonable responses and deliberately chooses one, the process is considered intelligent.

-• Dance will help you with grades!
+• The dance will help you with your grades!
 A+

 Dance is based on routine.
 Your child will learn to be on time, to stick to their commitments, and to practice.
 Dance can build your child’s focus, concentration, memory, and pattern recognition.
-There are other life skills that are taught too, like following instructions, cooperation, and preparation.
+Other life skills are also taught, including following instructions, cooperation, and preparation.
 They concentrate better and score higher on academic skills tests - especially in reading and math.
-They will also learn to be dedicated, and will take on a “work hard, play hard” attitude.
-It can even teach problem solving and innovation.
-Once your child is comfortable enough to experiment, they will probably start choreographing their own pieces.
+They will also learn to be dedicated and adopt a “work hard, play hard” attitude.
+It can even teach problem-solving and innovation.
+Once your child is comfortable enough to experiment, they will probably start choreographing their pieces.

-Dancing releases endorphins, the chemicals in brain that help to feel good.
+Dancing releases endorphins, the brain chemicals that help you feel good.
 Endorphins can help chase away feelings of depression and anxiety.
 Everyone needs something they can pour their feelings into.
 Dance serves as a vent for your child’s emotional needs.
 Dancing is cathartic.
 It can greatly regulate your child’s behavior as well as their feelings.
-It can improve child’s self-awareness.
+It can improve a child’s self-awareness.
 If they have something to be proud of, they will love themselves more.
 This could even be an important method of fighting bullying, and trauma.
 Dancing also teaches empathy, which has the potential to reduce these problems even more.

 • Dancing will make you social! 🗣